kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 September, 2019

 MapReduce has the best name: a MapReduce framework **maps** items to values and **reduces** the `(item, value)` pairs into answers.
 The trick is there's many Mappers operating at the same time on their own slice of data.

-Mapper pairs are usually referred to as `(key, value)` pairs.
+From now on, we'll refer to Mapper pairs as `(key, value)` pairs [as per usual](https://docs.oracle.com/javase/tutorial/collections/interfaces/map.html).
-{: .notice--warning}

 **insert figure here**